zoezheng04/RISC-V-CPU/statements/zoe.md

 ## ALU
 ### Module Description
-The ALU module I designed is parameterized to accommodate different data widths, providing flexibility for integration into the broader RISC-V architecture.
-The module takes two source operands, SrcA and SrcB, along with a 4-bit ALUControl signal from the Control Unit.
+Upon completing the register file, I started implementing the ALU.
+The ALU takes two source operands, SrcA and SrcB, along with a 4-bit ALUControl signal from the Control Unit.
 It produces the ALUResult as the output, representing the result of the specified operation, and a Zero flag indicating whether the result is zero.
 ### Supported Instructions
 The supported instructions of the ALU were determined based on the instructions used in the reference program as well as f1 program we wrote.
 The ALUControl signal selects one of the instructions to be executed, there are a total of  14 supported instructions required, so we chose the ALUControl signal to be 4 bits to accomodate this.
 ```System Verilog